shivamgodambe/DEVOPS-task-s/README.md

 This project demonstrates how to set up an Angular frontend and Java backend using Docker.
 It also involves setting up a MariaDB database and connecting the application to an RDS instance.

 ## Prerequisites
-An AWS EC2 instance (Ubuntu)
+1.An AWS EC2 instance (Ubuntu)
-SSH access to the instance
+2.SSH access to the instance
-Docker installed on the EC2 instance
+3.Docker installed on the EC2 instance
-An RDS instance for the database
+4.An RDS instance for the database
-Git installed on the EC2 instance
+5.Git installed on the EC2 instance

 Steps to Set Up the Project
 1. Create an EC2 Instance and SSH into it